 If someone is unconscious and breathing

-If an adult is unconscious but breathing, and has no other injuries that would stop them being moved, place them in the recovery position until help arrives.
+If someone is unconscious but breathing, and has no other injuries that would stop them being moved, place them in the recovery position until help arrives.

 Keep them under observation to ensure they continue to breathe normally.